sergejsha/comachine/README.md

 # Comachine

-Finite-State Machine for Kotlin coroutines (multiplatform).
+Finite-State Machine + Kotlin coroutines = Comachine (multiplatform).

 The library is [still in development](https://github.com/beworker/comachine/issues/1).
 Some minor changes to API are still possible.